Kadayak/EHR_PROTOTYPE/README.md

 # Server / Backend

 This backend is made with node.js, using express.
-It is written using typescript.
+It is written using typescript, with prisma as a database ORM.

 ## Setting up

 To start the server up, you have to have npm on your computer, then in the server directory, install the necessary packages using `npm install`.

+### Database

+To set up the prisma database, run `npx prisma init --datasource-provider sqlite`.
+As can be seen in the command, we will use sqlite in this project, so make sure you have installed sqlite on your computer.
+From there, you will see three commands:

+1. Setting the DATABASE_URL in the .env file to point to your database.
+2. Running `prisma db pull` to make our database schema into a prisma schema.

+   2.1 Conversely, running `prisma db push` will update our database schema from our prisma schema.

+3. Running `prisma generate`to generate a prisma client to connect to our database.

+**After restarts on the database, to seed it, use `npx prisma db seed`.
+This command will fill the database with seed data.**

+### Server

 Now, you can start the server in development mode using `npm run dev`, or in production mode using `npm start`.